A woman hoping to put distance between the baby in her arms and another pregnancy may ask, “Is breastfeeding a reliable form of birth control?”

 However, your body also produces high levels of estrogen and progesterone, which are known as the “pregnancy hormones.”
 These prevent the high levels of prolactin from causing your milk to be produced and flow right out throughout your pregnancy.

-Also created in the pituitary gland, oxytocin’s primary role is to deliver the milk prolactin has produced.
-Milk will squirt out of the nipples when oxytocin signals to the breast that more milk needs to come out.
+Also created in the pituitary gland, oxytocin’s primary role is to deliver the milk prolactin has signal to be produced.
+Milk will be released from the milk-making glands when oxytocin signals to the breast that more milk needs to come out.

 All of these hormones work together to ensure both your pregnancy and your breastfeeding experience goes smoothly.